 Conference: Computer Applications and Quantitative Methods in Archeology

 Yesterday I went to the CAA 2012 conference in Southampton, one of the top conferences in the world in the field of computational archaeology.
-I couldn't stay for longer than a day, but I've seen enough to say that archaeologist definitely know their way around when it comes to combining IT with their discipline.
+I couldn't stay for longer than a day, but I saw enough to say that archaeologists definitely know their way around when it comes to combining IT with their discipline.

-I presented a poster about the Art of Making project (which deals with categorising and making available online a collection of images of ancient Roman sculpture).
-In particular I was there for the Data Modelling and Sharing session: the formal ontology we're working on in the Art of Making (and the accompanying dataset) is likely going to become one of the first in its kind.
-So I was quite interested in finding out who's doing what, when it comes to sharing data about the the ancient world.
+I presented a poster about the Art of Making project (which deals with categorizing and making available online a collection of images of ancient Roman sculpture).
+In particular, I was there for the Data Modelling and Sharing session: the formal ontology we're working on in the Art of Making (and the accompanying dataset) is likely going to become one of the first of its kind.
+So I was quite interested in finding out who's doing what when it comes to sharing data about the ancient world.

-The answer is, there are a lot of people doing very interesting things (btw please get in touch if you know of other relatable datasets).
-Here're a brief report on some the papers that struck me (for the full list of the talks I would have liked to attend, check out my interactive schedule.)
+The answer is: there are a lot of people doing very interesting things (by the way, please get in touch if you know of other related datasets).
+Here's a brief report on some of the papers that struck me (for the full list of the talks I would have liked to attend, check out my interactive schedule).

 Cite this blog post: